estebanbecker/Parallel-computing-UPC/README.md

 ## The 1D solver in UPC

-To implement the 1D Laplace solver in UPC we can to the following code:
+To implement the 1D Laplace solver in UPC, we can do the following code:

 ``` objectivec
 #include <upc_relaxed.h>